 In a society where ‘men [still] don’t cry’ it somehow feels wrong to come for help, reaching out and talking to someone.
 In accordance to the Men’s Health Forum, on average, 191,000 men a year report stress, depression or anxiety caused or made worse by work.
 Men are nearly three times more likely than women to become alcohol dependent.
 There is considerable debate about the true level of common mental health disorders in men and whether larger numbers of men than women may be undiagnosed.
 This means most men don’t reach out for help.
 But I have seen the difference counselling has made in my clients, and I encourage male clients to come for regular sessions.
 It is amazing what a positive impact they may feel in their lives, be it short or long term work.

-Coming to counselling is one of the first steps you can take to look after yourself in a life where we often look for others to do just that for us, but can’t get that care when we need it.
+Coming to counselling is one of the first steps you can take to look after yourself.
 I always ask my clients: I wonder how you expect others to care for you when you don’t seem to have much care for yourself… Shouldn’t it first start with you?

-It is easy to look for other people to satisfy our innermost needs, only to realise later on that no one is infallible and that disappointment is a part of life.
-So why not start the work with ourselves?
+It is easy to look for other people to satisfy our innermost needs, only to eventually realise no one is infallible and that disappointment is a part of life.
+So why not start developing some care for ourselves?